namastexlabs/speak/README.md

 ## Overview

-Speak is an open-source voice dictation application that puts **you in control** of your data and workflow.
-Unlike closed-source alternatives, Speak offers complete transparency, local-first processing, and true cross-platform support including Linux.
+Speak is an **open-source voice dictation application** built by [Namastex Labs](https://github.com/namastexlabs) that puts **you in control** of your data and workflow.
+Unlike closed-source alternatives like Wispr Flow, Speak offers complete transparency, privacy-first architecture, and true cross-platform support including Linux.

+**What is Speak?**
+- 🎤 Universal voice-to-text dictation that works in any application
+- 🔓 Open source with full transparency in code and data handling
+- 🛡️ Privacy-first: your voice data stays local by default
+- 🐧 Native support for Windows, macOS, **and Linux**
+- ⚡ Powered by OpenAI Whisper for high-accuracy transcription (>95%)
+- 🆓 Unlimited usage - no artificial word limits

 ### Why Choose Speak?